techwithnc/myproject/README.md

 In this repository I will upload my projects on DevOps, Cloud and also Integration of DevOps technology with other technologies  Git/Github, Docker etc.<br>

+<a href="https://github.com/techwithnc/myproject/tree/main/project-05">PROJECT_05 ( sample k8s project ) </a></b>
+This is a sample project that I was practiced on kubernete features.

 <a href="https://github.com/techwithnc/myproject/tree/main/project-04"> PROJECT_04 ( How to use EmptyDir, Sidecar container and init container )  </a></b>
 There are four namespaces (default,e-dir,s-car and init) in this sample project.In e-dir namespace, there were two containers both have a same emptyDir volume.
 In the s-car namespace, there were two pods.One of the pod contained two containers (main container and sidecar container).
 Other pod is used to generated logs on main container.